-In the context of the COVID-19 pandemic, UNHCR closely monitors its partners' activities - which were modified in line with recommendations and guide-lines issued by the WHO, clusters and relevant coordination fora - to ensure the continuity of the humanitarian response.
-Some of the measures that UNHCR's partners have put in place are door-to-door distributions and small groups sessions, avoid-ing large gatherings and ensuring social distancing.

-In August, UNHCR organized one trans-shipment of 2,100 tents, which will be distributed by partners in Idleb Governorate.
+In the context of the COVID-19 pandemic, UNHCR closely monitors its partners' activities - which were modified in line with recommendations and guidelines issued by the WHO, clusters and relevant coordination fora - to ensure the continuity of the humanitarian response.
+Some of the measures that UNHCR's partners have put in place are door-to door distributions and small groups sessions, avoiding large gatherings and ensuring social distancing.
+In September and October, UNHCR organized nine trans-shipments of 6,300 tents and 4,000 NFI kits, which will be distributed by partners.